A destructive Australian opening batsman is born

 It is richly ironic that, on the same day that New Zealand forfeited a World Cup fixture against Kenya in Nairobi on security grounds, they were also ejected from a Durban nightclub after a drunken brawl.
 At the centre of the scuffle was Chris Cairns, who had removed his shirt to thunder out New Zealand's traditional haka war cry, and was hit on the back of the head before collapsing on the pavement outside.
 No doubt he wished he'd made the trip north after all.

-Birth of Sudhir Naik, the Bombay opener who was once accused of stealing a pair of socks from Marks & Spencer.
-That was on India's 1974 tour of England, when he made his Test debut at Edgbaston and made a defiant 77 in an innings defeat.
+Birth of Sudhir Naik, the Bombay opener who made his Test debut at Edgbaston in 1974 and made a defiant 77 in an innings defeat.
+Less flatteringly, he was accused of having shoplifted at a Marks & Spencer on the tour.
 He played two Tests the following winter against West Indies but made only 60 runs in four innings and was not picked again.

-With a Test record that read 81*, 88, 14, 72, 4*, you'd think that Jamaican Desmond Lewis, who was born today, had done enough to keep his place.
+With a Test record that read 81 not out, 88, 14, 72, 4 not out, you'd think that Jamaican Desmond Lewis, who was born today, had done enough to keep his place.
 Those runs came for West Indies against India in 1970-71, but Lewis was soon replaced by the superior gloveman Deryck Murray.
 Consolation came in the form of an average of 86.33.
 Statistically, Lewis is the best wicketkeeper-batsman of all time.

 South African Mick Commaille, born today, played 12 Tests against England between 1910 and 1928, scoring 355 runs.
 He played for Cape Town for many years, mostly as an opening batsman.
 His best season was 1912, when he exceeded 1000 runs.
 He also played association football and was the secretary of the South African Football Association and an administrator for the Western Province FA.